Propato/basic-web-notes/README.md

 In the HTML folder, finalized HTML codes are stored.
 They do not have any elaborate structure or developed pages; they are only code examples and notes taken during the classes that can serve as a reference if necessary.

-The codes and notes recorded here were developed using various sources, but the online courses on <a href="https://www.youtube.com/watch?v=nPEpaft1y1k&t=1593s">HTML</a>, <a href="https://www.youtube.com/watch?v=w1J6gY40yMo">CSS</a>, and <a href="https://www.youtube.com/watch?v=McKNP3g6VBA">JavaScript</a> on the <a href="https://www.youtube.com/@programacaoweb">Programação Web</a> channel on YouTube were one of the main sources.
+The codes and notes recorded here were developed using various sources, but the online courses on the <a href="https://www.youtube.com/@programacaoweb">Programação Web</a> and <a href="https://www.youtube.com/@cfbcursos">CFB Cursos</a> channels on YouTube were one of the main sources.

 <table align="center">
     <tr align="center">